Inventory Financing

 If you’re still on the fence about inventory financing, here are some alternatives you should check out:

-Invoice financing is an excellent option for companies in the B2B landscape experiencing cash flow gaps due to unpaid invoices.
+Invoice financing or invoice factoring is an excellent option for companies in the B2B landscape experiencing cash flow gaps due to unpaid invoices.
 This type of financing, called accounts receivable financing, allows you to receive working capital upfront by using your invoices as collateral.

 Lenders usually advance 80% to 90% of the total invoice value, and you’ll receive the remaining percentage (minus fees) once your customers pay their balances.
 With invoice financing, you don’t have to wait for months to receive invoice payments.